 If you are looking for the best cheap hotel in Lake Louise, check out the HI Lake Louise Alpine Centre!

-A short 20 minute drive from the shores of Lake Louise, the Baker Creek Mountain Resort is a small, distinctive mountain resort on the Bow Valley Parkway not far from the famous Johnston Canyon.
+A short 20 minute drive from the shores of Lake Louise, Baker Creek is a small, distinctive mountain resort on the Bow Valley Parkway not far from the famous Johnston Canyon.
 Guests may choose from elegant, rustic Banff cabins or a romantic suite in the lodge, many of which have a fireplace or private jacuzzi.

 In the winter, guests will love the skating rink, the snowshoe trails (with complimentary rentals) and the groomed cross-country ski trails.

-2. Cathedral Mountain Lodge
+3. Cathedral Mountain Lodge

 If you are looking to rent a cabin near Lake Louise, be sure to look into the Cathedral Mountain Lodge.
 Located 30 minutes away from Lake Louise, across the continental divide in Field, BC, the Cathedral Mountain Lodge is an excellent alternative to staying in Lake Louise.